2014 Grant Recipients

-Rachel Gershon, J.D., M.P.H, Senior Research Policy Analyst, University of Massachusetts School of Medicine Center for Health Law and Economics, Charlestown, MA
+Rachel Gershon, J.D., M.P.H, Senior Research Policy Analyst, University of Massachusetts School of Medicine Center for Health Law and Economics, Charlestown, Massachusetts

-Stephanie Anthony, J.D., M.P.H., Principal Associate, University of Massachusetts School of Medicine Center for Health Law and Economics, Charlestown, MA
+Stephanie Anthony, J.D., M.P.H., Principal Associate, University of Massachusetts School of Medicine Center for Health Law and Economics, Charlestown, Massachusetts

 Project Title: Thinking Long-Term: An Evaluation of Financing Options for Long-Term Services and Supports

 Grantee: Andrew Hostetler, Ph.D., and Robin Toof, Ed.D.

 Andrew Hostetler, Ph.D., Associate Professor, Department of Psychology, College of Fine Arts, Humanities, and Social Sciences, University of Massachusetts Lowell, Lowell, Massachusetts

 Robin Toof, Ed.D., Co-Director and Senior Program Evaluator, Center for Family, Work, and Community, University of Massachusetts Lowell, Lowell, Massachusetts

 Project Title: Remodeling Senior Centers for Diverse Populations and a “New Old Age”